 - There's no point in really converting to the local pesos.
 Everyone accepts USD at the resort.

-- Bring lots of $1 USD bills.
-Great for tipping.
+- Bring lots of $1 USD bills which you'll need for tipping.

-- When the sun goes down around 7pm, the mosquitoes come out so make sure you put your bug spray on!
-They’re hard to spot but they’re definitely out there.
+- When the sun goes down around 7PM in September, the mosquitoes come out so make sure you put your bug spray on!
+They're hard to spot but they're definitely out there.
 Most of our bites were from just lounging around by the pool as the sun went down.

 If you're looking for a romantic getaway, this is it!